How To Improve Your Website's UX

 3. Speed — Every Second Counts

 The most common speed issues on Singapore SME websites: hero images served at desktop resolution to mobile users (fix: serve appropriately sized images at each breakpoint), uncompressed images in JPEG or PNG format (fix: convert to WebP), third-party scripts loading synchronously before page content (fix: defer non-critical scripts), and web fonts causing flash of invisible text (fix: preload the primary font).
-For the complete speed optimisation guide, see how to optimise your website's speed.

 4. Consistent Navigation